chhabrakadabra/chhabrakadabra.github.io/_posts/2021-11-02-water-and-wifi.md

 ---
 layout: single
 title: The strange relationship between water and WiFi
+excerpt: How the development of WiFi technology was influenced by water
+header:
+  image: /assets/images/water_wifi.jpg
+  image_description: Laptop on the beach
 ---

 The strange relationship between water and WiFi showcases the weird ways technology evolves.